-5-9 Power Supply
+6-10 Power Supply

-Depending on your chassis model, the SC809 chassis has a 1000 Watt power supply.
+The SC808 Chassis uses a 1000 Watt power supply.
 This power supply is auto-switching capable.
 This enables it to automatically sense and operate at a 100v to 240v input voltage.
 An amber light will be illuminated on the power supply when the power is off.
 An illuminated green light indicates that the power supply is operating.
+The SC808 chassis utilizes redundant, hot-plug power supplies.
+This power supply is hot-plug.